RudraveerMandal/POGchain/docs/quick-reference.md

 delay emitting meta for a ledger `<N>` until the _next_ ledger, `<N+1>`, closes.
-The idea is that if a node suffers local corruption in a ledger because of a software bug or hardware fault, it will be unable to close the _next_ ledger because it won't be able to reach consensus with other nodes on the input state of the next ledger.
+The idea is that if a node suffers local corruption in a ledger because of a software bug or hardware fault, it will be unable to close the _next_ ledger because it won't be able to reach validation with other nodes on the input state of the next ledger.
 Therefore, the meta for the corrupted ledger will never be emitted.
 With `EXPERIMENTAL_PRECAUTION_DELAY_META` set to `false`, a local corruption bug could cause a node to emit meta that is inconsistent with that of